-This adventure begins in Brandberg, from where you can already see the destination: the peak of the Brandberger Kolm (2,700 metres).
+This adventure begins in Brandberg, from where you can already see the destination: the Brandberger Kolm (2,700 metres).
 At first glance it looks impossible to climb with its steep rock faces high above the floor of the Zillertal Valley.
 However, it is actually easier to ascend than you may think.
 The first section is completed by bike and leads to the Brandberger Kolmhaus, where the hike begins.
-Walkers should have a head for heights and be sure-footed, but the route to the top is actually more straightforward than you may imagine, even if there are a few exposed sections.
+Walkers should have a head for heights and be sure-footed, though the route to the top is actually more straightforward than you may imagine, even if there are a few exposed sections.
 From valley to summit it is around 1,600 vertical metres.
-The reward for all that effort is a fine view of the Zillertal Alps and Tux Alps.
+The reward for all that hard work is a fine view of the Zillertal Alps and the Tux Alps.

 Bike & Hike Adventure

 Brandberger Kolm (2,700 metres)